ExaWorks/job-api-spec/specification.md

     - [x] Make async vs sync much shorter with a pointer to the full text in the appendix

+- [ ] add examples of how one would use this API (and please, if you have any "how do you do x?", please add here)

+    - [x] Submit X jobs and wait for them to complete in order of submission with the waitFor function

+    - [x] Submit X jobs but ensure only Y job are queued/running at a time (rolling window implemented with the jobStatusCallback)

+    - [ ] do the same but use the ListException from the submit call to do the same

+    - [x] Submit a job, wait for it to be queued, then cancel it, then wait for it to complete/be killed.

+    - [ ] Submit a malformed or unsatisfiable job, then check for the error and print it out

+    - [ ] Construct a job that uses all the various "knobs" of the resource and job specifications (with some verbose comments thrown in)

 - [ ] Consider adding further exceptions to submit() in order to distinguish between EAGAIN types of errors and others.